 I am writing this entry to you from the dimness of a late-night thought.
 Mainly because I cannot sleep and partly because the thoughts I have are swirling around.
 There are no lights on but the soft gray from my computer screen brightens the loft where I keep my journals.
 I call this place my Writing Loft because this is where I write and like you, I need someplace sacred.
 I need someplace that makes sense, a sanctuary, someplace devoted and somewhere that I can retreat to and find salvation.

-I am writing in the quietest setting with some soft background music, playing with just a hint of sound.
-I come here each morning to mark my daily confession.
+I am writing in the quietest setting with some soft background music playing with just a hint of sound.
+I come here each morning to make my daily confession.
 I do this to leash my thoughts to keep them from running away.

 I do this with no distractions and for no other reason than to deliver this to you with an open heart.
 But more, I do this to wipe away all the sorry images and decorations that we wear throughout the day—to just be real, so that I can be me and you can be you.
 There’s no need to be tough here.
 After all, it’s tough enough just to get through the day.

 It’s very interesting to me, the language we use when we talk to each other.
 Sometimes, I tilt my head and wonder, “Are we even saying the same thing?
 Am I lost?
 Are you?”